HofstraDSC/GardeningApplication/README.md

 [John](https://github.com/jramirez5) - Created database tables and populated them with plants and their watering information.

 [Evan](https://github.com/evanb10) - Implemented the backend using the Express framwork for Javascripts.

+\* *Because of the sensitivity of Discord application tokens the source code will not work for out implemented bot.
+Please either use the link to add the bot to new servers or create you own bot and fill in the TOKEN variable within a .env file.